Elwilo3/GTW-practice-mod/README.md

 ## Usage
 - Tab: Open/close Mod Menu
+   - Make custom Keybinds even for controller❗(New)
+   - Change diffrent options for the mods like game speed and noclip speed
+   - Teleport to any section of the game
+- Close menu: Confirms current choices
 - O: Teleport to selected checkpoint
-- Close menu: Confirms current choices
-- N: Enable Noclip and creative mod❗(New)
+- N: Enable Noclip and creative mod
-- Navigate to the control menu in the mod menu and make you own keybinds(even for controller)❗(New)
+- Q: Change game speed

 ## Note